|

 --dump-json-metadata

-For luksDump (LUKS2 only) this option prints content of LUKS2
+For luksDump (LUKS2 only), this option prints the content of

 --dump-volume-key, --dump-master-key (OBSOLETE alias)